MaiJi97/Leetcode/README.md

 ### 2) BFS through Queue </br>
    Queue的实现：Linked List / ArrayDeque (preferred because it is faster) </br>
-   If have the possibility to visit a node repeatedly, will need to track and if the node has already been visited before adding it to a queue. </br>
+   If have the possibility to visit a node repeatedly, will need to track if the node has already been visited before adding it to a queue. </br>

    1. Create an empty queue
    2. Add root node to the queue